Generosity-Market/front_end_POC/README.md

 - [Sean McPherson](https://github.com/SeanMcP) - React/Node
 - [Joseph Gordy](https://github.com/JGordy) - React/Node

+## setup
+To use this code, clone this repository (git clone https://github.com/Generosity-Market/front_end_POC.git) to a local directory.
+Use "yarn" in the terminal to install all dependencies.
+Then "yarn start" to start up the project.
+It will run on localhost:3000

 ## Create-React-App Readme

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).